dominusceo/oci-terraform-lab/README.md

 $sudo yum install git
 ```

-## Considerations
+## Ways to use/install terraform
-Consider the lab can be performed on cloud shell console, or if you would ike to perform it on Linux client, the following are options:
+Consider the lab can be performed base in 3 different options:

-* **Oracle Cloud Development Kit**: You can use Resource Manager to preinstall the Oracle Cloud Development Kit on a compute instance in your compartment.
+* **Option 1 - Use terraform from [Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm)**: it is is a web browser-based terminal accessible from the Oracle Cloud Console.
+* **Option 2 - Install terraform cli and provider enabiling repos.
+* **Option 3 - Cloud Development Kit**: The Terraform provider is pre-installed on the [Oracle Linux Cloud Developer](https://docs.oracle.com/en-us/iaas/oracle-linux/developer/index.htm) platform image.
 The Oracle Cloud Development Kit includes Terraform and the OCI Terraform provider, and preconfigures the required authorization.

-* **Oracle Linux Cloud Developer image**: The Terraform provider is pre-installed on the Oracle Linux Cloud Developer platform image.
-For more information, see Oracle Linux Cloud Developer.

-## Install binary by running the following yum command from an Oracle Linux machine
+### Option 1: Use terraform with Cloud shell
+Cloud Shell is free to use (within monthly tenancy limits), and provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI, a pre-authenticated Ansible installation, and other useful tools for following Oracle Cloud Infrastructure service tutorials and labs.
+Cloud Shell is a feature available to all OCI users, accessible from the Console.
+Cloud Shell provides:
+- An ephemeral machine to use as a host for a Linux shell, pre-configured with the latest version of the OCI Command Line Interface (CLI) and a number of useful tools
+- 5GB of storage for your home directory
+- A persistent frame of the Console which stays active as you navigate to different pages of the console

-### Enabling apropiate repositories
+### Option 2: Install terraform and provider enabling apropiate repositories in simpl virtual machine
+If you require install terraform client withih a virtual machine, you should consider the Operating System Version, here provides the enablement for Oracle Linux repositories accordingly with OL version:

 * Cosider enable the appropiate repositories:
   - For OL7: